liujun5885/dev-infra/README.md

-# launch databases, take mysql as an example.
+# launch one service, take mysql as an example.

 ```shell
 docker-compose up -d mysql
 ```

-# launch all
+# launch all services

 ```shell
 docker-compose up -d